hyosung11/Launch-School/journal.md

    * [ ] 3.
 JS101 - Small Problems > Easy 2 > 8.
 Odd Lists
    * [ ] 4.
 Study Session with Laurent
 3. Are there any blockers or impediments preventing you from doing your work?
-   * I couldn't get Calculator with Internationalization to work.
+   * I couldn't get `calculator.js` with Internationalization to work.
 I don't think you can evaluation expressions in `JSON`.

+07:43 Going to read a little from *Mastery* before breakfast with the kids.

+09:33 Back at the standing desk work station.